TimWiesner99/active_mnist/README.md

-# active_mnist
+# The *Active MNIST* data loader
-Small program that let's you sample from the MNIST handwritten digits dataset, but with random rotation, scaling and translation transformations applied.
+Small program that let's you sample from the MNIST handwritten digits dataset (Deng, 2012), but with random rotation, scaling and translation transformations applied.

 The class can (for example) be used in the following way:
 ```